Battle of the Scheldt: Operation Infatuate II

 On 6 November, the island capital Middelburg fell after a calculated gamble on the Allies' part when the Royal Scots attacked Middelburg with a force of amphibious "Buffaloes" from the rear.
 Since Middelburg was impossible to reach with tanks, due to the inundations, a force of "Buffaloes" were driven into the town, forcing an end to all German resistance on 8 November.
 General Daser portrayed the "Buffaloes" as tanks, giving him an excuse to surrender as he was faced with an overwhelming force.

 Meanwhile, the Canadian 4th Armoured Division had pushed eastward past Bergen-op-Zoom to Sint Philipsland where it sank several German vessels in Zijpe harbor.

 With the approach to Antwerp clear, the fourth phase of the Battle of the Scheldt was complete.
-Between 20 and 28 November, Royal Navy minesweepers were brought in to clear the Scheldt estuary of naval mines and other underwater obstacles left by the Germans.
+Between 20 and 28 November, Royal Navy minesweepers were brought in to clear the Scheldt Estuary of naval mines and other underwater obstacles left by the Germans.
 On 28 November, after much-needed repairs of the port facilities, the first convoy entered Antwerp, led by the Canadian-built freighter Fort Cataraqui.

 Aftermath

 At the end of the five-week offensive, the Canadian First Army had taken 41,043 German prisoners.
 Complicated by the waterlogged terrain, the Battle of the Scheldt proved to be a challenging campaign in which significant losses were suffered by the Canadians.

 Throughout the Battle of the Scheldt, battle exhaustion was a major problem for the Canadians.
-The 3rd Canadian Division had landed on D-Day on 6 June 1944 and had been fighting more or less continuously since.
-A psychiatric report from October 1944 stated that 90% of battle exhaustion cases were men who been in action for three months or longer.
+The 3rd Canadian Division had landed on D-Day on 6 June 1944 and more or less fought continuously since then.
+A psychiatric report from October 1944 stated that 90% of battle exhaustion cases were men who had been in action for three months or longer.
 Men suffering from battle exhaustion would go catatonic and curl up in fetal position, but the report found that after a week of rest, most men would recover enough to speak and move about.
 According to the report, the principal cause of battle exhaustion "seemed to be futility.
 The men claimed there was nothing to which to look forward to – no rest, no leave, no enjoyment, no normal life and no escape....The second most prominent cause...seemed to be the insecurity in battle because the condition of the battlefield did not allow for average cover.
 The third was the fact that they were seeing too much continual death and destruction, loss of friends, etc".
 The Canadian government policy of sending only volunteers overseas had caused major shortages of men, especially in the infantry regiments.
 Canadian units were too under-strength to allow leave, where U.S. and British units could.
 This stretched the soldiers tremendously.
 A common complaint of soldiers suffering from battle exhaustion was that the Army was trying to "get blood from a stone", with the under-strength units being pushed relentlessly to keep fighting, without replacements for their losses and no chance to rest.